Boston reaches $2.4 million settlement with female police commander over gender discrimination case

 ''Beth Donovan took on the Boston Police Department simply to demand fair treatment as a woman leader there.
 She is pleased with the result and hopes this helps women who remain at the BPD and those who come after,'' Carter said in a statement. ''Hopefully with Donovan's case and some of the other women who have recently been successful in suing for discrimination ... the BPD will start to change and women won't be punished for demanding fair and equal treatment.''

-Carter confirmed a formal agreement was still being drafted.
-The city did not respond to a request for comment but told The Boston Globe that it wouldn't comment until settlement documents had been signed.
+Carter confirmed a formal agreement was still being drafted, as did the city.

+''This pending settlement marks the end of a years-long process," a city spokesman said in a statement.
+"Under Commissioner (Michael) Cox's new leadership, we are bolstering more trust within the department and with our community members.
+Like other large employers and municipalities, the city resolves some claims via settlement.''

-Donavan's troubles started in 2017 after she initiated an internal affairs investigations against a fellow officer and neighbor over a graduation party, according to the Globe, citing court records.
+Donavan's troubles started in 2017 after she initiated an internal affairs investigation against a fellow officer and neighbor over a graduation party, according to the Boston Globe, citing court records.
 Donavan accused the officer of tossing a beer can at her during the party and calling her several profanities.

 The investigation prompted retaliation against Donavan, according to the court records, including spreading rumors that she has a drinking problem and taking away some of her deputy superintendent responsibilities.